Home | Volume 49 | Article number 47

 Authors' contributions Up Down

 Patient management: Devi Sarah Intan Permatasari, Dicky Hermawan, Rozalina Loebis.
 Data collection and manuscript drafting: Devi Sarah Intan Permatasari.
-All authors have read and approved the final version of the manuscript.
+All authors read and approved the final version of the manuscript.

 Figures Up Down